 The exercises in practical life are the very heart of the Montessori education.
-As young children wash dishes, pour liquids, polish silver, sweep and dust, they are developing the inner aptitudes of calmness, order, concentration, coordination and fine motor skills.
+As young children wash dishes, pour liquids, polishes silver, sweeps and dusts, they are developing the inner aptitudes of calmness, order, concentration, coordination and fine motor skills.
 At the same time, children learn the process of meeting their own needs, caring for the classroom environment and experiencing helping others.
 Children begin to develop responsibility, independence, self-confidence and self-respect.

 The sensorial materials are a preparation for all learning.
 They establish a solid basis for the mathematical and language materials.
 The child learns organization and discrimination through using the visual, tactile and auditory approach.

 This curricular area covers the universe from the concept of land, air and water to various landforms to maps and cultural studies.
 Map skills are taught using a continent map, six continent puzzle maps of countries and a map of the United States.
-Cultural studies include presentations about Romania, England, Ireland and Brazil.
+Cultural studies include presentations about different countries around the globe.

 Weekly presentations of Bible stories using hands-on materials encourage student participation in their own spiritual experience.
 Students hear and interact with Bible stories involving God and His Son, Jesus, offer insight into these stories and sing songs of praise.
 The Montessori kindergarten has adopted the Archdiocesan approved curriculum.
-Christian service is also a part of the religion curriculum, with Montessori students participating by providing Christmas gifts to families in need.
+Christian service is also a part of the religion curriculum, with Montessori students participating in various school-wide and Montessori division activities.